flawrist/win7underground/readme.md

 Except heavy hitters don't feed it.
 No Amazon, no Facebook, no YouTube.
 Even in the back alleys of the Internet where that beacon still bleeds,
 users pull down the blinds — their ad-blockers kill the peepers cold.
-Yet mechanics still sweat compiling and backporting for an exiled OS.
+Yet mechanics still sweat, compiling and backporting for the exiled.

 You don't spend unpaid nights throwing lifelines into a graveyard.